Distributional Inverse Reinforcement Learning: Experiment

 We also quantify the similarity between estimated rewards and actual dopamine distributions.
 In Fig.~\ref{fig:da_skew_compare}A), we report the correlation between the mean of dopamine fluctuations and the mean of the estimated reward across all mice and trajectories.
 Deterministic reward models yield moderate correlation, while DistIRL improves upon this, with S-DistIRL achieving the highest correlation overall.
 This finding indicates that incorporating full reward distributions, using suitable skewed distributional models, is essential for IRL to capture biologically meaningful reward signals.
 Fig.~\ref{fig:da_skew_compare}B) shows that, compared to BIRL, S-DistIRL also achieves a lower Wasserstein-1 distance between the estimated reward distribution and the actual dopamine distribution, indicating better alignment of the shape.
 Taken together, both qualitative examples and quantitative metrics support that modeling skewed reward distributions significantly enhances the ability to track dopamine fluctuations.

-This is a scientifically interesting result showing that we can infer the reward structure directly from behavior data.
-While it is known that dopamine neurons encode reward-related signals \citep{schultz1997neural, Markowitz2023-mn}, this is the first demonstration that not only is there a nontrivial correlation between the inferred and measured mean rewards (with a correlation around 0.3), but also that the full reward distribution recovered from behavior reasonably resembles the distribution of dopamine fluctuations.
+This result suggests that reward structure can be inferred directly from behavior data under appropriate modeling assumptions.
+While it is known that dopamine neurons encode reward-related signals \citep{schultz1997neural, markowitz2023spontaneous}, our experiment shows not only a nontrivial correlation between the inferred and measured mean rewards (with a correlation around 0.3), but also that the full reward distribution recovered from behavior reasonably resembles the distribution of dopamine fluctuations.
 This suggests that detailed features of neuromodulatory signals, such as the variability in dopamine release, can be decoded from behavior alone, highlighting the potential of inverse modeling to uncover internal motivational states and their neural substrates.